Penalized Estimation of Frailty-Based Illness-Death Models for Semi-Competing Risks: Proof of Main Result

 \section{Proof of Main Result}

 In this section, we present a proof of Theorem~\ref{th:main}.
 This proof follows the strategy of Theorem 1 of \citet{loh2015regularized}, with several differences.
-Also, due to heavy-tailedness, the restricted strong convexity (RSC) condition in \citet{loh2015regularized} no longer applies.
-We introduce, verify, and use an alternative RSC condition, as given in \eqref{eq:newrsc}.
+In particular, the restricted strong convexity (RSC) condition in \citet{loh2015regularized} no longer applies in this setting, because under certain baseline hazard specifications such as the Weibull, the resulting baseline parameters $\bphi$ have heavy-tailed deviations of the gradient and Hessian that decay at a slower rate (see Lemmas~\ref{lem:weibcond}, \ref{lem:gradbound}, and \ref{lem:hessbound}).
+Therefore, we introduce and apply the alternative RSC condition given in \eqref{eq:newrsc}, which in Lemma~\ref{lem:newrsc} is verified to hold with high probability under the corresponding Assumptions listed in Section~\ref{sec:theory} of the main text.

+Finally, we note that the same statistical rate can be immediately obtained for other choices of penalty function $p_\lambda$ besides SCAD, as described by \citet{loh2015regularized}, Section~2.2.
+In particular, the theorem supposition of $3/\{4(\xi -1)\} < \rho$ for SCAD penalties relates the level of penalty non-convexity to the Hessian eigenvalue lower bound, and can be replaced by $3/\{4\xi\} < \rho$ for the MCP penalty of \citet{zhang2010nearly}, or omitted entirely for the lasso penalty.
+The theorem can be correspondingly adjusted below.

 \begin{proof}[Proof of Theorem~\ref{th:main}]